 surgery for rectal cancer in which the rectum is removed and the colon is attached to the anus.
 Sometimes a small pouch is made to take the place of the rectum, by doubling back a short segment of colon (colonic J-pouch) or enlarging a segment (coloplasty).
 A temporary colostomy is needed while the pouch heals.
 See also anus, colon, colostomy, low anterior resection, rectum.

 several layers of muscle and mucous membrane make up the colon wall.
-Starting with the inside layer and moving outward, they are called the mucosa, muscularis mucosae, submucosa, muscularis propria, subserosa, and serosa.
+Starting with the inside layer and moving outward, they are called the mucosa, muscularis mucosa, submucosa, muscularis propria, subserosa, and serosa.
 Cancers that start inside the colon and grow outward may grow through all these layers and invade other organs.
 These same layers are present in most of the intestines (digestive tube).
+See also colon.

-a thin, flexible, hollow lighted tube about the thickness of a finger.
-It is put in through the rectum and moved up into the colon.
-The colonoscope is connected to a video camera and monitor screen so the doctor can look closely at the inside of the entire colon.
+a thin, flexible, hollow lighted tube about the thickness of a finger with a small video camera on the end.
+It is put in through the rectum and moved up into the colon so the doctor can look closely at the inside of the entire colon.
 Compare to sigmoidoscope.
 See also colon, colonoscopy, rectum.

-a procedure that lets a doctor see inside the large intestine, including the colon, to find polyps or cancer.
-See also colon, colorectal cancer screening, colonoscopy preparation.
+a procedure in which a doctor uses a colonoscope to see inside the large intestine, including the colon, to look for polyps or cancer.
+See also colon, colonoscope, colorectal cancer screening, colonoscopy preparation.

 also called colonoscopy prep.
-The use of a liquid diet along with laxatives and enemas to clean out the entire colon before the colonoscopy or virtual colonoscopy is done.
+The use of a liquid diet along with laxatives (and sometimes enemas) to clean out the entire colon before the colonoscopy or virtual colonoscopy is done.
 This preparation is usually started 1 or 2 days before the colonoscopy.
 See also colon, colonoscopy, virtual colonoscopy.

 types of growth factors that promote growth and division of blood-producing cells in the bone marrow.
 CSFs are naturally produced in the body.
-Extra amounts may be given to reduce or prevent certain side effects of chemotherapy that may be caused by not having enough blood cells.
+Man-made versions of CSFs may be given to reduce or prevent certain side effects of chemotherapy that may be caused by not having enough blood cells.
 They may also be given before harvesting stem cells from a donor for peripheral blood stem cell transplant.
 See also bone marrow, chemotherapy, hematopoietic stem cell transplant, stem cells.

 a type of ultrasound that uses a computer to convert sounds into colors to represent blood flow within an organ.
-It may be used to help find cancers in the prostate, since tumors often have more blood flow than normal tissue.
-See also prostate, transrectal ultrasound, ultrasound.
+It may be used to help find some cancers, since tumors often have more blood flow than normal tissue.
+See also transrectal ultrasound, ultrasound.

-colon or rectal cancer.
+cancer that starts in the colon or rectum.
 Since colon cancer and rectal cancer have many features in common they are often referred to together as colorectal cancer.
 See also colon, rectum.

-testing done to find abnormalities early, before signs and symptoms start.
-This allows cancer to be found earlier, when it is most curable.
+testing to look for abnormalities in the colon or rectum early, before signs and symptoms start.
+This can often find cancer earlier, when it is most curable.
 Some types of screening allow doctors to find and remove polyps, which can even prevent cancer from developing.
 See also screening, barium enema, colonoscopy, fecal occult blood test, fecal immunochemical test, polyp, sigmoidoscopy.

 an operation in which the end of the colon is attached to an opening created in the belly (abdominal wall) to get rid of body waste (stool).
-A colostomy is sometimes needed after surgery for cancer of the rectum.
-People with colon cancer sometimes have a temporary colostomy but they rarely need a permanent one.
+A small pouch is placed at the opening to collect the stool.
+A permanent colostomy is sometimes needed after surgery for cancer of the rectum.
+People with colon cancer sometimes have a temporary colostomy after surgery, but they rarely need a permanent one.
 See also colon, rectum.

-a close examination of the inside of the vagina and the cervix (bottom of the womb) using a colposcope, a lighted magnifying device.
+a close examination of the inside of the vagina and the cervix (lower part of the womb) using a colposcope, a lighted magnifying device.
 See also cervix, vagina.

 use of multiple ways to affect the body’s hormones.
-For example, complete blockage of androgen (male hormone) production that may include castration or use of LHRH analogs, plus the use of anti-androgens can be used to treat prostate cancer.
+For example, prostate cancer is sometimes treated by combining castration or an LHRH analog to lower testosterone levels, plus an anti-androgen to help block the cancer cells from using any remaining androgens (male hormones).
 This is also called combined androgen blockade (CAB), total hormonal ablation, total androgen blockade, or total androgen ablation.
-See also androgen, androgen deprivation therapy, castration, hormone therapy, luteinizing hormone-releasing hormone analogs.
+See also androgens, androgen deprivation therapy, castration, hormone therapy, luteinizing hormone-releasing hormone analogs.

 see combination hormone therapy.

-2 or more types of treatment used alternately or together to get the best results.
-For example, surgery for cancer is often followed by chemotherapy to kill any cancer cells that may have spread from the original site.
+using 2 or more types of treatment sequentially or together to get the best results.
+For example, surgery for cancer is often followed by chemotherapy to kill any cancer cells that may still be in the body.
 See also adjuvant therapy, neoadjuvant therapy, chemotherapy.

-ductal carcinoma in situ that has dead or dying cancer cells in its center.
+ductal carcinoma in situ that has dead or dying cancer cells in the center of the ducts.
 See also ductal carcinoma in situ.

 a non-standard treatment (often self-prescribed) used along with standard medical treatment.
 Some complementary therapies may help relieve certain symptoms of cancer, relieve side effects of standard cancer therapy, or improve a patient’s sense of well-being.
 These can include herbs, meditation, massage or touch, and many other types of treatments.
 The ACS recommends that patients thinking about using any alternative or complementary therapy discuss it first with a member of their health care team, since many of these treatments are unproven and some can be harmful.
 Compare with alternative therapy.

 the amount of PSA (prostate-specific antigen) in the blood that is bound to other proteins (the portion of PSA that is not “free”).
-This test is done instead of checking the total and free PSA, and it could give the same amount of information as the other two done separately.
+For prostate cancer, this test might be done instead of checking the total and free PSA, as it could give the same amount of information as the other two done separately.
 Studies are now under way to see if this test provides the same level of accuracy.
 See also percent-free PSA, prostate-specific antigen.

 also called a CT scan or CAT scan.
 An imaging test in which many x-rays are taken from different angles of a part of the body.
-These images are combined by a computer to make cross-sectional pictures of internal organs.
-Except for the injection of a dye (needed in some but not all cases), this is a painless procedure that can be done in an outpatient clinic.
-See also outpatient, imaging studies, ionizing radiation.
+These images are combined by a computer to make cross-sectional pictures that show details of internal organs much better than standard x-rays.
+Except for when the dye is injected (needed in some but not all cases), this is a painless test that can be done in an outpatient clinic.
+See also outpatient, imaging tests, ionizing radiation.

 a process in which a radiologist uses a computer program to help interpret a mammogram or other imaging test.
-See also imaging studies, mammogram.
+See also imaging tests, mammogram.

-treatment or therapy that is given at the same time as another treatment.
+treatment or therapy given at the same time as another treatment.

 chemotherapy and/or radiation therapy used to destroy the bone marrow or reduce its function in order to prepare for a hematopoietic stem cell transplant.
 See also hematopoietic stem cell transplant, myeloablative treatment, reduced-intensity conditioning.

 a technique for giving radiation therapy that uses proton beams rather than standard radiation.
 (Protons are parts of atoms.)
-Unlike standard radiation beams, which release energy both before and after hitting the target, proton beams cause less damage to tissues they pass through.
-They release their energy after traveling a certain distance.
-Proton beam therapy is still fairly new and not offered in all treatment centers.
-It has not been directly compared to standard radiation methods, but the hope is that it may be able to deliver more radiation to the cancer with less damage to normal tissues.
+Unlike standard radiation beams, which release energy both before and after hitting the target, proton beams cause less damage to tissues they pass through, and then release their energy after traveling a certain distance.
+Proton beam therapy has not been directly compared to standard radiation methods, but the hope is that it may be able to deliver more radiation to the cancer with less damage to nearby normal tissues.
+It is still fairly new and is offered in only a small number of treatment centers.
 See also conformal radiation therapy, external beam radition therapy, ionizing radiation.

-a newer type of radiation treatment that uses a special computer which helps shape the beams of radiation to the shape of the tumor.
+a type of radiation treatment that uses a special computer to help shape the beams of radiation to match the shape of the tumor.
 It also delivers the beams from several different directions rather than all going in from one angle.
 This cuts down the amount of exposure that any one section of healthy tissue gets by spreading out the entry points.
 See also external beam radiation therapy, ionizing radiation, photon beam radiation therapy.

 in research or clinical trials, the group that does not get the treatment being tested.
 In cancer research, this group most often gets standard treatment (which has already been tested and is in general use).
 If no standard treatment exists, the control group may get a placebo or sham treatment.
 Sometimes called the comparison group.
 See also clinical trials.